Enabling SAML SSO on HelloSign

 - Azure AD Settings

 Identifier (Entity ID):

 Reply URL (Assertion Consumer Service URL):

 - User Attributes & Claims:

 Once both setups are complete, navigate to your IDP and assign the newly created HelloSign application to the hellosign administrator who initially setup SAML.
 Open the HelloSign app in a new tab and ensure you are logged out.
 Then go back to the IDP and click on the SSO link for HelloSign.
 You should be automatically logged into HelloSign as that admin account.

-You can repeat the process for other test “member” accounts and even test JIT if you wish.
+You can repeat the process for other test “member” accounts.
 Once your testing has concluded and you are ready to completely switch over, uncheck the “Allow standard logins for admins” option and save your settings.